How to pronounce peugeot

 1. Pay attention to the vowels: The correct pronunciation of “Peugeot” starts with a soft “P” sound followed by the French vowel sound represented by “eu.”
 This vowel sound is similar to the English “uh” sound, but it is more fronted in the mouth.
 It might take some practice to get it right, but once you do, it will make a significant difference in your pronunciation.

-See also How to measure alcohol content
+See also How far is london to essex

 2. Practice the “t” sound: The “t” sound in “Peugeot” is not as pronounced as it is in English.
 It should be softer and blend with the following vowel sound.
 To practice this, try pronouncing the word while placing your tongue lightly against the back of your top front teeth instead of the alveolar ridge (the bump behind your top front teeth).